 For many years I've been on the hunt for a nut-free French macaron recipe.
 I've seen some recipes with all-purpose flour, but I wanted them to still be gluten free like traditional French macarons.

 I finally decided to try this recipe using oat flour, which is nut free and gluten free.
-I was throwing my daughter a French Patisserie Birthday Party, so macarons were a must!
+I was throwing my daughter a Parisian Cafe Birthday Party, so macarons were a must!

 French macarons are notoriously finicky, so I was nervous to make them.